Kissing Hand Activities for the First Day

 If you can’t fit all of these activities in the first day, or you have a half day program, feel free to stretch these out over the first week of school.

 Click on the Image Below to Get your Kissing Hand Theme Packet and start getting ready for the first day of school!
+Whether you teach Preschool, Pre-K, TK, or Kindergarten, your first day or week of school will be epic with these Kissing Hand Activities!

 Looking for more fun back to school activities?
 Check these out: